jmschrei/PyPore/README.md

 Event objects also have the properties start, end, duration, mean, std, and n (number of segments after segmentation has been performed).

-## Segments
+### Segments

+* Attributes: duration, start, end, mean, std, min, max, current
+* Instance Methods: to\_json( filename ), to\_dict(), to\_meta(), delete()
+* Class Methods: from\_json( filename )

 A segment stores the series of floats in a given range of ionic current.
 This abstract notion allows for both Event and File to inherit from it, as both a file and an event are a range of floats.
 The context in which you will most likely interact with a Segment is in representing a discrete step of the biopolymer through the pore, with points usually coming from the same distribution.

 Segments are short sequences of current samples, usually which appear to be from the same distribution.
 They are the core place where data are stored, as usually an event is analyzed by the metadata stored in each state.
 Segments have the attributes current, which stores the raw current samples, in addition to mean, std, duration, start, end, min, and max.

-They do not have any core methods.
+### Metadata

-If storing the raw sequence of current samples is too memory intensive, there are two ways to get rid of the current attribute.
+If storing the raw sequence of current samples is too memory intensive, there are two ways to get rid of lists of floats representing the current, which take up the vast majority of the memory ( >~99% ).

 1) Initialize a MetaSegment object, instead of a Segment one, and feed in whatever statistics you'd like to save.
 This will prevent the current from ever being saved to a second object.
 For this example, lets assume you have a list of starts and ends of segments in an event, such as loading them from a cache.